 The role of the SSRI drug is to moderate serotonin neurotransmitters.
 In this way, depression can be managed, and a patient may function fully in their life.

-Examples of 4 of the best SSRI medicines for depression are:
+Although there are many SSRI medications available, 4 of the best SSRI medicines for depression are:

 - Citalopram (Celexa)